binerogroup/documentation/networking/directly-attached-ips.rst

 Which network to choose would depend on in which :doc:`availability zone <regions-and-availability-zones>` your instance is running in.

-- ``europe-se-1-1a-net0`` for instances placed in *europe-se-1a* availability zone
+- ``europe-se-1-1a-net0`` for instances placed in **europe-se-1a** availability zone

-- ``europe-se-1-1b-net0`` for instances placed in *europe-se-1b* availability zone
+- ``europe-se-1-1b-net0`` for instances placed in **europe-se-1b** availability zone

-Doing so, would place a public IP directly on the interface (NIC) of the instance and you would be able to see it by running for example ``ip addr show`` in Linux.
+Doing so, would place a public IP directly on the network interface of the instance and you would be able to see it by running for example ``ip addr show`` in Linux.

 ..  seealso::